cmonBruuh/poescript/README.md

 - Hold Shift and click on the Pause/Break button on your keyboard
 - If you want to abruptly end the macro click on Pause/Break again (first stop holding down the shift key!)
 - Click count must be between 1 and 999

+Spam stacked deck:
+- Line up 50 stacked decks in the left column in your inventory (10 per cell)
+- Go in a map or area (f.ex. blood aquedact act 9)
+- Click F9 to open 50 stacked decks very fast
+- You're not able to abruptly end this function (will be working on this soon)

 If you have any questions leave me a message in Discord: DisWa#1276